Rhode Island Food Code (216-RICR-50-10-1)

 7. Adequate ventilation shall be provided to keep the vehicle free of food debris, grease and other dirt.

-8. The water tank of the Mobile Food Establishment shall meet the requirements specified within these Regulations.
+8. The water tank of the mobile food establishment shall meet the requirements specified within this Part.

 D. Restroom Facilities